 because of that wonderful aspect of Hindu cosmology which first of all gives a time-scale for the Earth and the universe — a time-scale which is consonant with that of modern scientific cosmology.
 We know that the Earth is about 4.6 billion years old, and the cosmos, or at least its present incarnation, is something like 10 or 20 billion years old.
 The Hindu tradition has a day and night of Brahma in this range, somewhere in the region of 8.4 billion years.

-He is refering to Mahakalpa the details of which are available here in this journal.
+He is referring to Mahakalpa.
 One thousand Mahakalpas is equal to one Day of Brahma.

 Brahma’s waking period lasts 4.32 billion years.
 Following that he sleeps for another 4.32 billion years.
 While asleep, he dreams the world into existence.